boxycoin/boxy-materials/README.md

 # boxy-materials
-Documents, Images, and other materials.
+Documents, Images, and other resources and materials.